yt-project/yt/CONTRIBUTING.rst

    imports should happen at the top of the file.
  * If you are comparing with a numpy boolean array, just refer to the array.
    Ex: do ``np.all(array)`` instead of ``np.all(array == True)``.
- * Only declare local variables if they will be used later.
-If you do not use the return value of a function, do not store it in a variable.

 API Style Guide
 ---------------